Skip to content

 • Pupil premium funding will be allocated following a needs analysis which will identify priority needs.
 Allocation of funding and resources will vary according to those needs.

-• Extra support through small group or 1:1 programmes – with a focus on English spelling, reading and writing skills.
-Maths skills and social skills.
+• Extra support through small group or 1:1 programmes – with a focus on reading, maths skills and social skills.

 • Additional support in class for engagement in learning.